← Back to Blog

 The Damage: Unprovable change orders average $2,000-$10,000 per project.
 Even if you only lose one dispute per quarter, that's $8,000-$40,000/year.

-πŸ’‘ The Fix Document everything.
+The Fix: Document everything.
 Photos with timestamps.
 Written confirmation of scope.
 Daily logs that prove what was asked and when.

 6. The "Where Did My Crew Go?"
 Problem